-All residents 65 or older in the college service region may take college-level courses on a not-for-credit, audit basis.
-Tuition is waived, although students must pay for textbooks, lab fees and other course materials.
-Students must provide proof of age and residency and meet all entry requirements and course prerequisites.
-Courses will be taken on an audit basis only, and students must declare their intent to audit when they enroll.
-All courses are available only when class space is available.
-Students in this program must follow college policies regarding audit courses and other student policies in the Board Policy Manual.
-Contact the Registrar's Office for registration and more information.
+All residents 65 years of age or older in the college service region may take college-level courses on a not-for-credit, audit basis.
+Tuition is waived, although students must apply for admission, pay a one-time non-refundable application fee, and are responsible for textbooks, lab fees and other course materials.
+Senior scholars are allowed to enroll on the first day of each term on a space-available basis.

+To qualify for the Senior Scholar program, students must provide proof of age and residency, meet all entry requirements and course prerequisites and declare their intent to audit as a senior scholar at the time of enrollment.
+Contact the Admissions Office for more information.